pingcap/tiproxy/docs/design/2024-02-01-multi-factor-based-balance.md

 We only expose important configurations to users to improve the experience.

 Only these factor combinations are available:
-- Resource: the order is status > health > memory > CPU > location > connection.
+- Resource: the order is status > label > health > memory > CPU > location > connection.
 This is the default one.
-- Location: the order is status > location > health > memory > CPU > connection.
+- Location: the order is status > label > location > health > memory > CPU > connection.
 This is reserved for the case where the cluster is large and the cross-AZ traffic is very high.
-- Connection: the order is status > connection.
+- Connection: the order is status > label > connection.

 ### Observability